Dre Campbell Farm

 Plants that repel whiteflies include chives, thyme, peppermint, and basil.
 The critters hate the scent of these herbs.

 Marigolds also deter tomato whiteflies [2].
-If possible, utilize these as companion plants to help get rid of whiteflies in the garden.
+Utilize these as companion plants to help get rid of whiteflies in the garden.

 9. Birds

-These pesky insects are also included in the diet of many birds.
-Chickadees and other songbirds are happy to clear your yard and garden of whitefly infestations.
+Whiteflies are also included in the diet of many birds.
+Chickadees and other songbirds can help clear your yard and garden of whitefly infestations.

-So making your garden attractive to birds by providing some shelter and additional food is a good idea.
+So, make your garden attractive to birds by providing shelter and additional food.

 10. Garlic Spray

-Crush about four garlic cloves into a tablespoon of mineral oil and leave it to stand for a while.
+Crush about four garlic cloves into a tablespoon of mineral oil, leaving it to stand for a while.
 Next, strain and add about a pint of water to the solution.

-Finally, hand-spray this natural whitefly treatment on outdoor plants or those in the greenhouse.
+Finally, hand-spray this natural whitefly treatment on outdoor plants or greenhouse plants.

 11. Reflective Mulch